skamalj/cgpt_python/Readme.md

 ## Summarization
 * Similarly for summarization, execute the corresponding summary.py (only one of the two APIs  runs as they are on same port, change the port if you want to run them together)
+* For any given pdf, first step will be to extract the text out of it and then send to GPT.
+This is performed using AWS Textract, but you can use any other method.
+I have provided some sample txt files summarization/data folder, which you can use.

 ## Health Bot
+This is explained in this [blog](https://www.kamalsblog.com/2023/08/Intelligent-Bot-Harnessing-Function-Calling-Context-Completion-OpenAI-GPT.html)

 Main code is in main.py and function definition is in functions.json

+## NER - Named Entity Recognition
+This is based on summarization in a sense that we instruct GPT to identify named entities and respond with JSON structure of key value pairs for these.
+* Text data for recipts are in summarization/data folder i.e bestbuy, fiveguys and wage1.
+Corresponding pdfs are in pdf folder in root.